iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Very helpful and knowledgeable drs on staff.
+Always know what to prescribe to make me feel better.<br> :date: __2021-05-11 00:45:09__

+> Super quick and easy video visit with a Dr for a straight forward, common issue.
+So much cheaper and easier than an in office visit.
+It's after 9 pm, so I'll be able to pick up my prescription in the morning.
+The app struggled to confirm my insurance, probably because it's after hours, so I'll have to submit this to them, in case I over paid.
+Still it was pretty cheap, and the Dr was nice!<br> :date: __2021-05-10 06:07:02__

 > Amazing!
 I found the perfect therapist.
 We just click so well, making lots of progress in my mental health. :)<br> :date: __2021-05-05 16:46:45__

 > What a wonderful and easy access to help with mental health solutions<br> :date: __2021-05-05 15:55:28__